sonata-nfv/son-monitor-probe/op_mon/README.md

  * Total/used Floating IPs

 ## Development
-To contribute to the development of the SONATA monitoring probes you have to fork the repository, commit new code and create pull requests.
+To contribute to the development of the monitoring probes you have to fork the repository, commit new code and create pull requests.

 ### Dependencies
  * python 2.7